 "It is important to note that there has been no confirmation of Monkeypox in any other part of the country, and it is likely that many of the other cases being reported are not caused by the Monkeypox virus," the NCDC said today.
 "Nigerians should continue to be vigilant at all times."

-Monekypox is a virus related to chicken and smallpox.
+Monekypox is a virus related to smallpox.
 It's extremely rare and usually kills 1 of every 10 infected.
 There is no cure for the disease, but the smallpox vaccine has been used prophylactically in small outbreak settings.

 Expert cautions to wait for more confirmation

 Joel Breman, MD, a consultant for the US National Institutes of Health Fogarty Institute, said that while monkeypox is a clinically striking disease, other illnesses, including severe chickenpox, can mask themselves as the virus.

 "Typically you don't see monkeypox so spread out across a country," said Breman in an interview.
 "For seven states to report all these cases in 3 weeks is odd.
 There have been so many calls for diseases that look like monkeypox or smallpox, but turn out not to be. "

 Human monkeypox was first detected in 1970.
 There have been scattered cases throughout Africa and Asia since then, with Nigeria reporting 3 cases in the mid 1970s.
 The incubation period for human illness with the virus is usually 10 to 14 days, with accompanying fever, headache, and swollen lymph nodes, as well as a pox-like rash.